simphotonics/benchmark_runner/README.md

 using <span style="color:#28B5D7">*cyan*</span> foreground.
 * Errors are printed using <span style="color:#CB605E"> *red* </span> foreground.

+### 2. Running Several Benchmark Files
-To run *several* benchmark files (ending with `_benchmark.dart`) invoke the the benchmark_runner and specify a directory.
+To run *several* benchmark files (ending with `_benchmark.dart`) invoke the benchmark_runner and specify a directory.
 If no directory or file name is specified, then it defaults to `benchmark`:

 ```Console